nodnarb402/openhab2.roomba/README.md

 # iRobot binding

 This binding provides for integration of products by iRobot company (http://www.irobot.com/).
 It is currently developed to support Roomba 900 series robotic vacuum cleaner with built-in Wi-Fi module.
+The binding interfaces to the robot directly without any need for a dedicated MQTT server.

-The development starts with an abandoned draft by hkunh42 (http://github.com/hkuhn42/openhab2.roomba) and will heavily use Roomba980-Python project by Nick Waterton (http://github.com/NickWaterton/Roomba980-Python) as a reference.
-The goal is to implement a binding that interfaces directly to the robot without a need for a dedicated MQTT server.
+The development starts with an abandoned draft by hkunh42 (http://github.com/hkuhn42/openhab2.roomba) and heavily uses the following projects as a reference:
+- Roomba980-Python by Nick Waterton (http://github.com/NickWaterton/Roomba980-Python)
+- Dorita980 by Facu ZAK (https://github.com/koalazak/dorita980)

 ## Supported Things

 - iRobot Roomba robotic vacuum cleaner (https://www.irobot.com/roomba).
 The binding has been developed and tested with Roomba 930.
+- iRobot Braava has also been reported to work except Braava-specific cycles and automatic password retrieval.

 ## Discovery